Federal Criminal Sentencing in Los Angeles

 Los Angeles, just like any other federal jurisdiction, has its own tendencies related to prosecutors and judges and the way they handle sentencing cases.
 The Federal Sentencing Guidelines are a nation-wide thing across the United States that each federal judge much consult when deciding what sentence to give a particular federal criminal defendant.

 Also defense attorneys and prosecutors have to consider these sentencing guidelines in how they deal with a particular case, how they discuss the case with their client and host of other relevant factors.
-Our California criminal defense attorneys providing an overview below.

 Federal Sentencing Guidelines are Advisory

 But the Guidelines are ultimately advisory — meaning that the judge can go outside the Guidelines if they feel that it is warranted based on the facts and circumstances of a particular case, and of course, a particular defendant in that case.

 The judges, as far as sentencing goes in Los Angeles, range across the board from very fair/reasonable to more conservative/more harsh, and then of course, there’s some judges that kind of fall in the middle of that gambit.

 This of course is a person’s opinion who’s been doing this for 26 years and handled many federal sentencing in the Central District of Los Angeles.
 I think I have a pretty good feel for what a particular judge’s disposition, but you never really know how a judge is going to see a particular case and a particular defendant.